-National Federation is emphasizing the need for offensive formations to line up correctly.
+National Federation has emphasized the need for offensive formations to line up correctly.
 Of specific concern are interior guards and tackles lining up to two yards behind the ball and eligible receivers lining up in "no-man's land" while attempting to line up as backs.

-Philosophies have been updated to allow for assisting officials in ruling on offensive formations.
-However, officials should not be overly technical.
-Instead, their focus should be on preventing obvious, confusing, and deceptive formations.
+Philosophies in Part II of this manual should assist officials in ruling on offensive formations.
+However, officials should not be overly technical, Instead, their focus should be on preventing obvious, confusing, and deceptive formations.